codac-team/codac/README.md

 *Tubex* is a C++ library providing tools to guarantee computations over sets of trajectories.

-In the field of *constraint programming*, problems are defined thanks to a constraint network involving variables submitted to constraints and known to belong to given domains.
+In the field of *constraint programming*, problems are defined thanks to a constraint network involving variables submitted to rules and known to belong to given domains.
 When dealing with dynamical systems, differential constraints have to be considered.
 This library is a proposal to solve such problem.
 A *tube* is a domain for a trajectory variable (*e.g.* a signal evolving with time) for which several numerical, algebraic, non-linear, differential constraints will apply.

 Functions called *contractors* are available to reduce these sets of trajectories given several constraints.